Gopalakrusna Pattanayaka: Life as a Poet

-Born in 1784 in an aristocratic Karan family of Paralakhemundi, Gopalakrusna's father Banabasi Pattanayaka was in the service of the Gajapati kings of the powerful princely state of Odisha.
-His mother's name was Lalita Dei.
-At the age of twenty, Gopalakrusna was married to a young girl by the name of Hira Dei.
-In the early days of his life, Gopalakrusna remained in the service of the Gajapati king as a panjia karana, an accountant-scribe.
 Later, after training from the virtuoso musician poet Bakrabak Chakrapani Pattanayaka, his fame as a poet and musician grew and the king subsequently offered him an exclusive position in the court to encourage his musical & literary pursuits.
 Kabisurjya Baladeba Ratha and Utkala Ghanta Jadumani Mahapatra were his contemporaries.
 Another Odissi musician, the poet Haribandhu was inspired by Gopalakrusna to write lyrics and set them to music.
 Haribandhu is credited with documenting a significant number of Gopalakrusna's songs, as the poet himself was not concerned with preserving his songs.
 Gopalakrusna would sing impromptu, overcome by divine inspiration and Haribandhu as a child would follow him, noting everything down onto a palm leaf.